Computing Projective Implicit Representations from Poset Towers: Poset towers, PiReps, and algebraic background

-Let $f\colon Q\rightarrow W$ be a morphism of projective modules.
-By Proposition \ref{prop:elementary_projective}, $f$ is completely determined by a matrix $(f_{ji})_{i=1,j=1}^{m,n}\in\mathbb{Z}_2^{n\times m}$ whose columns and rows are labeled with the grades of the elementary projective modules in $Q$ and $W$.
-Every persistence module and also every morphism between persistence modules can be expressed by projective modules and morphisms between them.
+Every persistence module, and also every morphism between persistence modules can be expressed by projective modules and morphisms between them.
+We will use this fact to translate complex algebraic objects into $P$-graded matrices.